 Diagnosis of Leukemia

-The doctor will ask about your symptoms and medical history and perform a physical exam.
-He or she will check for swelling of the liver, spleen, or lymph nodes in the armpits, groin, and neck.
+The doctor will ask about your symptoms, and medical history.
+A physical exam will be done, which will include looking for swelling of the liver, spleen, or lymph nodes in the armpits, groin, and neck.

 Tests may include: